Simulcasting: The Multi-Destination Streaming Guide [2024]

 Streaming plans with Dacast start at $39 per month and come in the following four tiers:

 • Event plan: for organizations that would rather not sign a contract, and want to purchase bandwidth separately to live stream an event.
-It offers 6 TB of bandwidth upfront, 50 GB of storage, and costs just $56 per month (or $750/year).
+It offers 6 TB of bandwidth upfront, 250 GB of storage, and costs $63 per month, billed annually.
 Additional data and storage can be added as needed.

 Dacast allows you to engage in live simulcasting using OBS simultaneous streaming as well as with free share codes.
 It’s also a comprehensive video hosting service that can meet a range of your other broadcasting needs.